 Once you have decided to buy a property in Spain you should follow two golden rules:

 Firstly, choose a good Real Estate Agent.
 If possible, speak to friends who have already bought and get a recommendation, or perhaps undertake some research on the Internet.
-Be mindful that some of the larger companies, whilst professional, can be more aggressive with the sales process and once they have your contact details they will not leave you alone!
+Be mindful that there is no government back Real Estate regulation in Spain - so make sure your agent has a street based office (to be accountable for anything you need!), some good online reviews, and has most importantly been operating in your area of choice for a number of years!
 Remember that there is no need to register with lots of agents.
 All this does is guarantee you will receive unwanted calls until you decide to change your phone number.
-By registering with Chestertons affinity you are, in effect, registering with over 200 agents but with only one point of contact - us!
+By registering with affinity you are, in effect, registering with over 1000 agents but with only one point of contact - us!

 Once you have chosen a good Estate Agent, with the right experience and knowledge of the property market and the local area, they will be able to help you find the most suitable property; a penthouse in Marbella, a villa in Puerto Banus or a townhouse is Benahavís, we endeavor to find the most suitable property to match your search requirements.

 A good agent will listen to your requirements and show you the best selection of properties available taking into consideration up and coming areas to invest in and at the same time comparing prices and quality.

 When you have found the right property, ensure you request all the details relating to the outgoings payable every year to maintain it; namely the charges imposed by the Town Hall, community fees, charges for waste collection, water rates, electricity charges, and Property Income and Wealth Tax.
 It's very important you understand the annual running costs associated with the property and its purchase.